MythicSystems/Documents/Roadmap.md

    - define and clarify fundamental problem / solution sets from a “first principles” perspective (https://mayooshin.com/first-principles-thinking).

-   - prepare the Mythic Systems website (http://mythicsystems.com) as a portal hub to conduct real-world value experiments, and host project initiatives.
+   - prepare the Mythic Systems brand and website (http://mythicsystems.com) as a portal hub to conduct real-world value experiments, and host project initiatives.

 2 - Outline a “Mythic Systems Lab” list of ideas and protocols for experiments to conduct based on problem / solutions sets.